- Ole Miss School of Business

 If you want legal help

 The CIE is working building a list of local attorneys who are willing to do a short consult to help you setup your company.
 If it is more complex or just an attorney to look over your paperwork and operating agreement, we should be able to help you out very soon.
 You might also look at some of the more extensive online resources like Clerky or LegalZoom for help with documents like NDAs and employee agreements.
+The Law School also offers free legal advice and are more than happy to help through the Transactional Law Clinic.

 If you’ve got an idea for a regional business and need information